StackVista/stackstate-docs/setup/troubleshooting.md

 **Solution**: Remove the contents of `/opt/stackstate/var/log/stackstate` and `/opt/stackstate/var/log/stackgraph` directories and restart StackState.

-### Error `/opt/stackstate/var/log/license-check/license-app.log: Permission denied`
+### Linux - Error: `/opt/stackstate/var/log/license-check/license-app.log: Permission denied`

 **Symptom**: when starting any component of StackState, the log shows a message similar to the following: